MENTORS HOME PAGE

 WHO CAN BE A MENTOR?

-We need undergraduate, and graduate students, and teachers serving as “Mentors” (Camp Counselors) at our Spring and Summer camps at the University of Houston.
-Teachers who are in “pre-service” or “in-service” can also be hired as Mentors.
+We need undergraduate students, graduate students, and teachers serving as “Mentors” (Camp Counselors) at our Spring and Summer camps at the University of Houston.
+Teachers who are “pre-service” or “in-service” can also be hired as Mentors.

 WHAT ARE THE QUALIFICATIONS TO BE A “MENTOR”?

 Mentors ideally should have prior experience working with young kids.
 We expect Mentors to have intermediate computer skills and an interest in STEM fields.
-Any experience in camp topics (Coding, 3D Printing, Digital Storytelling, STEM Art, Game Design) would be a plus!
+Any experience in camp topics (Coding, 3D Printing, Digital Storytelling, STEM Art, Game Design,AI/ML Applications) would be a plus!

 DOES MY MAJOR MATTER?